johnwcowan/r7rs-work/BytestringsCowan.md

 codepoint is in the range 32-126 inclusive), it is converted to its codepoint and added to the result.
-If the codepoint is not in this range, an error satisfying `codepoint-error?` is signaled.
+If the codepoint is not in this range, an error satisfying `bytestring-error?` is signaled.

 If *arg* is a bytevector, its elements are added to the result.

 If *arg* is a string of printable ASCII characters, it is converted to a sequence of codepoints which are added to the result.
-If any codepoint is not in the range 32-126 inclusive, an error satisfying `codepoint-error?` is signaled.
+If any codepoint is not in the range 32-126 inclusive, an error satisfying `bytestring-error?` is signaled.

 ##Conversion